Listen to this blog post which will, at a future date, be added to The Explanation Podcast

 6. Self-Reproach, the Essential Beginning Step toward Real Peace

 Self-reproach is a positive step to personal and collective peace.
-It’s the realization that for the ball to start rolling, it’s up to me to take an honest look at my human nature and my choices.
+It’s the realization that for the ball to start rolling, it’s up to me to take an honest look at my human conduct and my choices.
 It is the first element needing introspection.
-Your mind takes a deep look into your inner workings and discovers what your real human nature is accomplishing, both positive and negative, including mental decisions to follow your life warpath or peace path.
+Your mind takes a deep look into your inner workings and discovers what your real human conduct is accomplishing, both positive and negative, including mental decisions to follow your life warpath or peace path.

 Humans take risks and challenges.
 Everyone makes mistakes, I need to recognize my misbehavior.
 The reason we teach and why we need rehabilitation including sanctions is to reach our goal: change.